eduardo-dangelo/code-docs/module_01/exercise.md

   ```
   > Notice we are linking to an external stylesheet called `style.css` and a Google Font called `Open Sans`.
   > We are also linking to an external JavaScript file called `script.js`

+### The topbar component:
+> The topbar contains the title of the website and a dropdown menu.

 - Paste the following code inside the `<body>` element:
   ```html